YawBoah/Don-t-hang-me-game/README.md

 ## Introduction

-The Hangman Game is a classic word-guessing game where players try to guess a hidden word one letter at a time.
+The Don't Hang Me Game is a classic word-guessing game where players try to guess a hidden word one letter at a time.
 It's a fun and challenging game that tests your vocabulary and word-guessing skills.
 This version of the game is designed to be played in a web browser and is implemented using HTML, CSS, and JavaScript.

 ## Features